 |10-19 ||Learning Level 1|

 Elementary students should reach 25+ (level 2 competency).
 Middle school students through adults should reach 35+ (level 3 competency).
-Leaders should reach 45+ (level 4 competency).
+Level 4 is advanced, even for adults; you can argue the answer is either fact or opinion, but there is a stronger case for the answer key.

 The test picks random questions.
 It uses an algorithm to adjust the level up or down based for each person.
 Self-practice tests have only 15 questions, which is a small sample, so the score may vary up or down each time they retake it; this element of chance actually makes it more game-like and compelling.
 But as a teacher you can assign a test with more questions to get a more reliable score.